INTERVIEW AND PICTURES BY MARKO SYRJALA

 Metal-Rules.com: Right.
 I guess Finnish bands just like American names?

 Chris Holmes: Well, just moving to LA is not going to make you a rock star.
-You may could find a band, but… Why in moving to LA would make somebody a rock star?
+You may find a band, but why people think that moving to L.A. would make somebody a rock star?
 Because of the way you live there?
-Let me tell you, there’s too many fucking assholes in LA.
-I forget the name of the guy – there was some guy that was killed just walking out of rehearsal, just because he was a musician down in LA.
+Let me tell you; there are too many fucking assholes in LA.
+I forget the name of the guy – there was some guy killed just walking out of rehearsal, just because he was a musician down in LA.
 I forget his name — from some band.
 He might have back-talked the wrong people.
 I’m from LA, so I know when to open my mouth and when not to there.
 I know where’s safe and where’s not safe to go.
 I’ve been there my whole life.
 A few times, I’ve opened my mouth a few too many.
-I was on the freeway and this guy cut me off and I go, “Fuck you man!”
-He came to a complete stop and got out and it was this huge black guy – his car was right in front of me.
+I was on the freeway, and this guy cut me off, and I go, “Fuck you, man!”
+He came to a complete stop and got out, and it was this huge black guy – his car was right in front of me.
 I just didn’t feel like getting hassled, but he didn’t walk back to my car.
 He goes, “What’s that for?”
 I go, “You cut me off!”
 He goes, “I had my fucking blinker on!”
 I go, “You still cut me off!”
-The guy got back in his car and I was like, “Whoa, fuck.”
+The guy got back in his car, and I was like, “Whoa, fuck.”
 I couldn’t back up.
-I was fucked man.
+I was fucked, man.
 I’d have to get out of the car.
 What happens if the guy had a gun?
 I’ve never flipped anybody off since then.
 I was happy he didn’t come back – I just didn’t want to get into a confrontation – But LA’s like that, you know?
 I was born and raised – my whole life – I’m probably the only one you’ll ever talk to that was born there.

 Metal-Rules.com: Let me think…